-- Designed to help those who have had a fall or who are afraid of falling or feel that their balance is deteriorating
+- Designed to help older, frailer people who have had a fall, are afraid of falling or feel that their balance is deteriorating

-- It is a mixture of chair-based and standing exercises to improve strength, balance and increase confidence
+- The classes are a mixture of chair-based and standing exercises to improve strength, balance and increase confidence

-- This class will safely and effectively improve your physical function and postural stability to reduce the risk of a fall
+- This class will safely and effectively improve your physical function, mobility and postural stability to reduce the risk of a fall

 For further information on any of the classes please contact email firstname.lastname@example.org or call 07799074312.

 To find out further information about our Falls Prevention Classes, or to review class times and locations please go to the useful information area on this page and click on the Falls Prevention Leaflet.Close

 A low level circuit training class designed to get people active again in a fun social group setting.
 Exercises can be adapted for the individual, and we have people attending this class for a wide range of health conditions including: